01. Two Pointer

 - The array

-is rotated to the right byk
+numsis rotated to the right byksteps in-place.

 - The array